Keweenaw County, Michigan

 Located at the northeastern end of the Keweenaw Peninsula, Keweenaw County is part of the Houghton, Michigan micropolitan area.
-Keweenaw County also contains two National Park Service units: Isle Royale National Park and Keweenaw National Historical Park.
+Keweenaw County contains two National Park Service units: Isle Royale National Park and Keweenaw National Historical Park.
+The county is part of Michigan's Copper Country region, an area where copper mining was prevalent from the 1840s to the 1960s.

 History

 The county was set off and organized in 1861.
 It is believed "Keweenaw" is a corruption of an Ojibwe word that means "portage" or "place where portage is made"; compare the names of the nearby Portage Lake and Portage River which together make up the Keweenaw Waterway.

 Geography

 Two land masses comprise most of the land portion of the county: Isle Royale and the northeastern half of the Keweenaw Peninsula.
 The county also includes the waters of Lake Superior between the two, extending to the state's water borders with Ontario and Minnesota.
 It is thus the largest county in Michigan by total area, at 5966 sqmi, of which just 540 sqmi is land and 5426 sqmi (91%) is water.
 Of all counties (or equivalents) in the United States, Keweenaw County has the highest proportion of water area to total area.

 The largest lake entirely within the county is Gratiot Lake at 1438 acre, located at the base of the county's two highest peaks: Mt.
 Horace Greeley at 1550 ft and Mt.
 Gratiot at 1490 ft.
 Other lakes include Lac La Belle near Bete Grise Bay, Lake Medora, Lake Fanny Hooe near Copper Harbor, Lake Bailey at the base of Mt.
 Baldy, and Schlatter Lake at the tip of the peninsula.

 By land, one can only access mainland Keweenaw County via Houghton County.